SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="a-gospel-church" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 13.</a><br><span style="font-style:italic;font-weight:bold;">Of a Gospel Church</span>

-Of a Gospel Church We believe that a visible Church of Christ is a congregation of baptized believers<sup style="font-weight:bold;">66</sup>, associated by covenant in the faith and fellowship of the gospel<sup style="font-weight:bold;">67</sup>; observing the ordinances of Christ<sup style="font-weight:bold;">68</sup>; governed by his laws<sup style="font-weight:bold;">69</sup>, and exercising the gifts, rights, and privileges invested in them by his Word<sup style="font-weight:bold;">70</sup>; that its only scriptural officers are Bishops, or Pastors, and Deacons<sup style="font-weight:bold;">71</sup>, whose qualifications, claims, and duties are defined in the Epistles to Timothy and Titus.
+Of a Gospel Church We believe that a visible Church of Christ is a congregation of baptized believers,<sup style="font-weight:bold;">66</sup> associated by covenant in the faith and fellowship of the gospel;<sup style="font-weight:bold;">67</sup> observing the ordinances of Christ;<sup style="font-weight:bold;">68</sup> governed by his laws,<sup style="font-weight:bold;">69</sup> and exercising the gifts, rights, and privileges invested in them by his Word;<sup style="font-weight:bold;">70</sup> that its only scriptural officers are Bishops, or Pastors, and Deacons,<sup style="font-weight:bold;">71</sup> whose qualifications, claims, and duties are defined in the Epistles to Timothy and Titus.

 <ol start="66">
     <li id="66">1 Cor.
 1:1-13; Matt.
 18:17; Acts 5:11; 8:1; 11:31; 1 Cor.
 4:17; 14:23; 3 John 9; 1 Tim.
 3:5</li>